Pressure builds on Biden to repay Venezuela's goodwill moves

 Winter said Maduro will also have to show a real willingness to negotiate in earnest with his opponents and not use the talks as he has in the past as a delaying tactic to ease international pressure.

-Opposition hardliners, as well as their allies in the U.S., have started to chastise Biden for abandoning a multilateral policy of isolating Maduro.
+Opposition hardliners, as well as their allies in the U.S. Congress, have started to chastise Biden for abandoning a multilateral policy of isolating Maduro.

 “It’s the beginning of the end of the conflict,” quipped one wealthy Venezuelan businessman who has been a longtime target of U.S. federal investigators.
 He spoke on the condition of anonymity to discuss sensitive bilateral issues.
 “Now you’ll have to write about Russia and the oligarchs that the U.S. is going to pursue there.”